nhsconnect/ITK3-Messaging-Distribution/pages/support/support_fhirtools.md

 <div style="display:flex;flex-wrap:wrap;padding:0 0 1em 0">
   <div style="flex:3 1 60%;padding:0 0 1em 0;">
     <p>The Logical modeller allows the creation of a model that represents a particular interoperability requirement in a format that is easy to use.
-It uses FHIR data types, and can be based on an existing resource type or completely 'ad hoc'.
+It uses FHIR data types, and can be based on an existing Resource type or completely 'ad hoc'.
 It is intended to act as a 'bridge' between Modeller and User, and can act as the basis for the generation of the profiling components required by FHIR.</p>
   </div>
   <div style="flex:1 6 40%;padding:0 1em 0 1em;min-width:15em;">
     <img src="images/support/clinfhirlogicalmodeller.png" alt="ClinFHIR Logical Modeller Screenshot" style="width:100%; max-width:100%;box-shadow: 0 0.2em 0.4em rgba(0, 94, 184,0.3);margin:0;">